2023 Annual Call for Volunteers: Volunteer Opportunities

 Time Commitment: Varies, but active participation in calls, webcasts, projects, and research assignments is expected.

 Skills/Experience: A solid understanding of and experience with the multiemployer pension plan environment, from both a technical/actuarial and consulting standpoint.
-Consulting experience needed includes first-hand knowledge of stakeholder interests - employers, unions, participants, regulatory agencies, financial statement users and government policymakers.
+Consulting experience needed includes firsthand knowledge of stakeholder interests—employers, unions, participants, regulatory agencies, financial statement users and government policymakers.
+Excellent written communication skills.

 - Provides independent and objective analysis, advice, and education to stakeholders (such as legislators, contributing employers, trustees) of multiemployer plans with respect to: